dweser/PedestrianDM/README.md

 ## Legal notice information

- This (modest) program is distributed under the GNU GPL license version 2.
-More information are available in the file COPYING.txt.
+ This program is distributed under the GNU GPL license version 2.
 For any information or bugs, please contact me at: `dweser[at]asu.edu`.